 Chicken Lettuce Wraps

-These chicken lettuce wraps are loaded with seasoned chicken cooked in a blend of Asian flavors, then wrapped in fresh and crunchy lettuce.
-Each bite is loaded with flavor, making it the perfect appetizer or light entree!
+These chicken lettuce wraps are loaded with seasoned chicken cooked in a blend of Asian flavors and then wrapped in fresh, crunchy lettuce.
+It makes the perfect appetizer or light entree.

 chicken lettuce wraps.